How to Help a Crystal Meth Addict

 Approaching a loved one who is going through a crystal meth addiction can feel like walking on eggshells.
 The fear of saying the wrong thing can seem overwhelming, but it is important to reach out to your loved one and show them that you still care.

-Historically, confrontation was considered the best approach—presenting the user with an all-or-nothing decision: either you go into treatment or we don’t speak any more.
+Historically, the confrontation was considered the best approach—presenting the user with an all-or-nothing decision: either you go into treatment or we don’t speak any more.
 This approach is now debated and is even associated with poorer outcomes in some cases.
 A more effective approach may be to come to the user with love and support.
 This does not mean you should enable the person with the addiction; instead, use proven methods of dealing with the issue in a healthy supportive way.

 One particularly effective approach is known as Community Reinforcement and Family Training (CRAFT), where a professional trains the people close to the addicted person in the best ways to address the problem.
 CRAFT teaches family and friends how to engage a substance abuser in a productive and helpful way that will help persuade the user to get treatment, and it has been found to work in nearly 7 out of 10 cases.